 Things that would be helpful for your osteoporosis

-Some self help measures suggested below may help your osteoporosis.
-Talk to your doctor or pharmacist about these measures and for more information:
+Talk to your doctor or pharmacist about the following self-help measures for more information:

-Smoking appears to increase the rate at which you lose bone and, therefore, may increase your risk of fracture.
-Your doctor may ask you to stop smoking or at least cut down.
+- Smoking may increase the rate at which you lose bone, increasing your risk of fracture.
+You may need to stop or cut down on smoking.

 Things to be careful of